 Does A Spur Mean Permanent Damage?

-- Yes it is true that a bone spur is associated with Achilles tendon damage, the bigger the spur means usually more tendon damage and pain.
+- Yes, a bone spur is indeed associated with Achilles tendon damage.
+The bigger the spur usually means more tendon damage and pain.

 How Does This Differ From Bursitis: